-It’s available with just three engines – all petrol, unlike the regular S-Class saloon, which features diesel and hybrid models, too.
+The S-Class Coupe is available with just three engines – all petrol, unlike the regular S-Class saloon, which also features diesel and hybrid models.

 Engines, performance and drive

-The Curve Tilt Function comes as standard on the AMG models but is an option on the S500 and is activated by pushing the air suspension button twice.
+The Curve Tilt Function comes as standard on the AMG models, but is an option on the S500.
+You activate it by pushing the air suspension button twice.
 The sensation is a bit odd at first, but after a while you start to appreciate it.
 And combined with the Magic Body Control, it gives the sensation you are flying centimetres above the road.

-Really, though, this technology is merely the icing on the cake, because even with the standard fit air suspension the ride is so good you feel as though you are floating, funnily enough, on a cushion of air.
+Really, though, this technology is merely the icing on the cake, because even with the standard-fit air suspension the ride is so good you feel as though you are floating, funnily enough, on a cushion of air.

 The S500's smooth nine-speed auto gearbox suits the nature of the car more so than the seven-speed unit in the AMG models, because while the S-Coupe steers and handles very well for something weighing two tonnes, there is something about the Mercedes' tranquil nature that doesn't egg you on to drive it fast like an Aston Martin DB9 or Bentley Continental GT does.

 Maybe it's the serenity of the cabin - apparently it's the quietest of any production car and we have no reason to doubt that.
 Even the engines are generally hushed, though if you press the sport button a valve opens in the exhaust to make them rumble like a V8 or a V12 should.
 But then, even though the S-Class Coupe is a sharper drive than the saloon, it's still not really supposed to be a sports car.
-It's designed as a seriously rapid stylish and luxurious gadget laden cruiser and the most comfortable coupe in its class.
+It's designed as a seriously rapid stylish and luxurious gadget-laden cruiser and the most comfortable coupe in its class.
 And that's exactly what it is.

 MPG, CO2 and running costs

 The S500 returns 33.2mpg and emits 197g/km, while the S63 AMG does 28mpg and 237g/km.
 Go for the S65 AMG and this drops further, to an eye-watering 23.7mpg and 279g/km CO2.

 However, anyone who can afford the S-Class Coupe in the first place probably isn’t too concerned about fuel bills.
 The entry model starts from just over £96,000, while the 63 AMG commands a £29,000 premium.
-This is nothing compared to the cavernous leap to the S65 AMG however – at £183,000 it’s roughly £57,000 more than the already potent and luxurious S63.
+This is nothing compared to the enormous leap to the S65 AMG however – at £183,000 it’s roughly £57,000 more than the already potent and luxurious S63.